txrx0101/dodao-docusaurus/docs/community-programs/ambassador-program.md

 Apply here
 How Ambassador Contributes to the Community

-There are many areas in which you can contribute to devopsdao, depending on your background and skills.
+There are many areas in which you can contribute to Dodao, depending on your background and skills.
 As well we support your own initiatives that you feel could benefit the project.

 Community Management